Mapping Your Decision Landscape

 The Operations Director’s Discovery

-Kenji manages operations for a property management company.
+Take Kenji, an operations director at a property management company—a composite of the operations leaders I’ve worked with, with numbers rounded from real engagements.
 His team had invested $45,000 in an AI tool that promised to “optimize operations.”
 Six months later, nobody used it.

-Frustrated, Kenji did the decision inventory exercise.
+After six months of shelfware, Kenji ran the decision inventory exercise.
 He predicted 20-25 major decisions per week.
-The actual count: 147.
+The actual count: 132.

 The breakdown revealed something he hadn’t expected: